A performance-based MDF program is the backbone of a stable and healthy distribution sales channel.

 - Approval Process: A step-by-step workflow illustration of the submission, approval, and allocation process.

 - Additional Funding: On top of standard allocation incentives, eligibility requirements for partners seeking rebates based on higher performance achieved.

 The more objective your performance-based MDF program process is, the better ROI and higher partner adoption you will receive.

 Ultimately, a successful program comes down to two things:

 Due to ambiguous logistics such as; subjective guidelines and approval processes that are difficult to conceptualize, you may see low adoption of your performance-based MDF program.
 The more unclear, the more partners will misinterpret the program and view it as “nonessential.”

 The more objective you make your performance-based MDF program – and demonstrate your commitment to growing your partner’s business- the more likely they will invest their dollars in your business.

-Dispersing of funds and evaluating marketing performance is complex because there may not be a consistent set of definitions and protocols in place as used by the manufacturer, the partner, the partner’s account manager, etc. Establishing a consistent set of standards, along with a strategy to manage and track the success of your channel spending, will ensure that all of the logistics and personnel that go into your program are working in a synchronized order.
+Dispersing of funds and evaluating marketing performance is complex because usually there is no consistent set of definitions and protocols in place.
+Establishing a consistent set of standards, along with a strategy to manage and track the success of your channel spending, will ensure that all of the logistics and personnel that go into your program are working in a synchronized order.

 Following are tactics (i.e., metrics) you can use to help measure and justify your performance-based MDF program spending with channel partners.